tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: make paths examineable
 		- TBD: use init_desc where appropriate
 		- TBD: test all machines
+		- TBD: make inventory description text rare (20%?)
+		- TBD: improve item listings for 'i' and 'x' (use a and an for single items)
 		- TBD: additional fixes:
 			- TBD: should obj.full_name be de-captialized?
 		- TBD: implement full set of cardinal directions